UC-Davis-molecular-computing/scadnano/README.md

 This section explains the meaning of the terms, although some more detail about them is given in subsequent sections explaining how the interface allows them to be edited.

 A design consists of a *grid* type (a.k.a., *lattice*, one of the following types: square, hex, honeycomb, or none), a list of *helices*, and a list of *strands*.
-The order of the helices matters; if there are *h* helices, the helices are numbered 0 through *n*-1.
+The order of the helices matters; if there are *h* helices, the helices are numbered 0 through *h*-1.
-(The strands have an order, which generally doesn't matter, but it influences, for instance, which are drawn on top, so a strand later in the list will have its crossovers drawn over the top of earlier strands, for instance.)
+(The strands also have an order, which generally doesn't matter, but it influences, for instance, which are drawn on top, so a strand later in the list will have its crossovers drawn over the top of earlier strands.)
 Each helix defines a set of integer *offsets* with a minimum and maximum; in the example above, the minimum and maximum for each helix are 0 and 48, respectively, so 48 total offsets are shown.
 Each offset is a position where a DNA base of a strand can go.